mikblack/resbaz-tidy-projects/README.md

 - an R script for loading the data and making some graphs
 - results derived from using the script
 - a Word document containing some kind of report/commentary
-- some notes relating to the data that have been used

 Your task is to: